 Professional tips and tricks for embarrassment-free virtual meetings.

 However, just because we’re seeing each other over screens instead of in-person, that doesn’t mean professionalism flies out the windows … or Mac.
-Like your family’s Thanksgiving dinner table (well, not in 2020 — even that’ll be different this year), video conferencing brings its own set of manners to mind.
+Like your family’s Thanksgiving dinner table, video conferencing brings its own set of manners to mind.
 Call it “Zoom Etiquette.”
-Whether you hate it, love it, or love to hate it, video conferencing is here to stay — at least while Coronavirus is overstaying its welcome, too.
+Whether you hate it, love it, or love to hate it, video conferencing is here to stay — at least while COVID is overstaying its welcome, too.

 We’ve found these few tips and tricks to be particularly helpful in remaining professional and efficient when working from home.
 So here you have it: our go-to guide for what to do and what not to do on a virtual meeting.